xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 .
 Write specifications that are easy to read and maintain.

-To enable domain experts to describe their data processing logic in a declarative manner, the language and specification of Kiwilang should provide clear ways to specify the source of input data, data filtering and computation logic, output format, and target output storage.
-Kiwilang achieves this through five main constructs used to build a declarative specification:
+To enable domain experts to describe their data processing logic in a declarative manner, the language and specification of KiwiSpec should provide clear ways to specify the source of input data, data filtering and computation logic, output format, and target output storage.
+KiwiSpec achieves this through five main constructs used to build a declarative specification:

 • READ: For reading input data from various sources such as memory, file, cloud storage, and/or database.